Cheesy Rosemary Twice Baked Mashed Potatoes

 - 1 tablespoon chopped fresh rosemary

 - Place the potatoes and garlic cloves in a large pot.
-Fill the pot with water until it's at least 2" over the top of the potatoes.
-Cover, and heat over medium high heat until it comes to a boil.
+Fill the pot with water until it covers the potatoes by 2".
+Cover, and heat over medium high heat until the water comes to a boil.
 Remove the lid, reduce the heat to medium, and simmer until the potatoes are tender, about 15 minutes.
-Remove from heat, drain, and place the potatoes in a large bowl.

 - Grease an 9x13" baking dish with cooking spray and add the potatoes.
 Top with the remaining cheese and bake until warmed through and the cheese has melted, about 30 minutes.
 Serve immediately and enjoy!

-- I used skim milk for this recipe, but you can use whole milk, half and half, or even heavy cream if you'd like richer potatoes.
+- Whole milk or half and half work well in this recipe, or even heavy cream if you'd like richer potatoes.

 - Potatoes may also be served in individual gratin dishes, which will reduce the baking time to 15-20 minutes.